MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Pwsh.md

   ```

 > [!WARNING]
-> Currently this is not supported on Windows Subsystem for Linux,
+> Setting `pwsh` as the login shell is currently not supported on Windows Subsystem for Linux,
 > and attempting to set `pwsh` as the login shell there may lead
 > to being unable to start WSL interactively.